Whipsnade Zoo: Aquarium and Butterfly House

-The Butterfly House opened in 2016, the house is home to various species of butterfly and dwarf crocodiles, it is a walkthrough exhibit so the Butterflies are flying around when people go through the exhibit.
-This house is also home to one of the largest moths in the world; the atlas moth.
+The Butterfly House opened in 2016, the house is home to various species of butterfly, Victoria crowned pigeons and West African dwarf crocodiles, it is a walkthrough exhibit so there is not barrier between the butterflies and visitors.
 In 2019, the aquarium was opened, situated in the same building.
-It houses stingrays, panther chameleons, elephantnose fish, hillstream loaches, blind cave fish, turquoise dwarf geckos, pinstripe dambas, chinese crocodile lizards and many types of pupfish.
+It houses green tree pythons, panther chameleons, hillstream loaches, blind cave fish, turquoise dwarf geckos, pinstripe dambas, chinese crocodile lizards and many types of pupfish.

 Passage Through Asia

 Passage Through Asia is a large paddock with no boundaries between visitors and the animals.
 Visitors can only access the area by driving through it in their cars or riding on the Jumbo Express train.
 The paddock houses herds of Bactrian camels, barasinghas, fallow deer, sika deer, Père David's deer and yaks.

-Lions of the Serengeti
+Lions

-Opened in 2005, Lions of the Serengeti was home to a pride of seven African lions.
-The pride of African lions included two adult females named Mashaka-Lia and Kachanga, three younger males named Neo, Toto and Max, and a younger female named Kia.
-The four younger lions are the offspring of Spike, the zoo's former male lion and Mashaka-Lia, and were born in April 2006.
-In October 2021 Toto died at the age of 15 due to ill health.
-In December 2021 the remaining lions Neo, Kia and Max were euthanized after age related conditions were beginning to cause them pain and discomfort.
-The Lion habitat is now closed until a suitable breeding group can be sourced.

-In early 2022, the zoo temporarily housed five lions named Zero, Tor, Jabu, Mo and Kaya from Africa Alive!
-Suffolk, after their enclosure suffered damage from Storm Eunice.

-From May 2022, the zoo housed Khari, a male lion from the Blackpool Zoo.
-Khari left Whipsnade Zoo in the Summer of 2023 to return to Blackpool Zoo.
-Whipsnade will continue to search for an appropriate breeding group.
-Later, two new lionesses from Belgium and a male from Germany will join the zoo's collection.